 Law Enforcement agencies need to ensure that their sworn and non-sworn staff are aware they are using IDThisPerson.com.
 It is strongly recommended that email, roll-calls, in-service training, or any other means of communication are utilized to encourage staff to visit the site regularly.
 New images are likely to be added in your geographical area daily.
 Patrol Officers are those with the most contact with the public and have a better chance of recognizing subjects from your area.
 Anyone providing a TIP that leads to the identification of a subject in an image will be eligible for a reward.
 This includes any Law Enforcement staff.

 One of the reasons behind the creation of the IDThisPerson.com site is because too many criminal investigations get closed because the suspect was not identified, even though an image was available.
 Quality images of suspects obtained from video footage are typically distributed to local Law Enforcement.
 Images are typically not provided to the public.
 In higher profile cases suspect's images are sometimes submitted to local newspapers and television stations for public viewing.
 Although this is sometimes useful, these images may not be seen by those who know the suspect.
 Once the image is aired on television it normally is not available for future public viewing, meaning that if the right person isn't watching the news at the exact time a suspect's image appears, they are not going to see it.

-IDThisPerson.com was created to provide Law Enforcement with a cutting edge crime fighting tool.
+IDThisPerson.com was created to provide Law Enforcement and local Retailers with a cutting edge crime fighting tool.
 Being a new user of IDThisPerson.com, we encourage your staff to review recently closed cases and upload images of any suspects.
 Based on the statute of limitations in your state, you may need to go farther back in your archives to obtain these.
 Sketches are allowed as long as they are saved as a file type you can upload, such as a "jpeg" or "bitmap".